 The clerk may grant no more than one continuance per party.
 Subsequent requests must be made on the new trial date before the bench officer.

-➤ You must advise the court of any change of address or telephone number by filing a Notice of Change of Address (JC Form #MC-040).
-Judicial Council forms may be found on their website at www.courtinfo.ca.gov.
+You must advise the court of any change of address or telephone number by filing Judicial Council form #MC-040.